for grades 6-8

 What if I don't know a person who could be a good mentor?

 No worries!
 There are many women and men in our church who would make a great mentor for your youth.
-If you would like some suggestions on potential mentors from the church, please let Danielle know by September 18th.
+If you would like some suggestions on potential mentors from the church, please let Danielle know when you register.